Azure/Azure-Sentinel/Playbooks/Export-Report-CSV/readme.md

 ----
 **SMTP Email**

 This Playbook uses the built in SMTP connector for Azure Logic Apps.
 Unlike the built-in Outlook mail connector, you do not need to have an O365 account to send email via the SMTP connector, but you need to do some configuration and make some decisions.
 If you're using O365, you can send email via your public facing SMTP server endpoint (See:  https://docs.microsoft.com/en-us/exchange/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365 for more details.
-You will need to decided if you are going to need to send *authenticated* or *unauthenticated* email.
+You will need to decide if you are going to need to send *authenticated* or *unauthenticated* email.
 For example, if the email your sending is going to an internal only email address, then you can send it unauthenticated and do not even need a mailbox in O365.
-However, if you want to send an email to an address outside of your domain, then you can only send it as an authenticated user and that will require that the user account have a mailbox.
+However, if you want to send an email to an address outside of your domain, then you can **only** send it as an authenticated user and that will require that the user account have a mailbox.

 **Watchlist**
-A sample of such watchlist is provided in this folder as an example.
-Please use it to generate your watchlist.
-The playbook is configured to query it by this watchlist column names.
+Report items are based on a schedule of daily, weekly, or monthly and are stored in a watchlist called "Reporting".
+The Playbook executes an Azure Monitor Logs query for the various reports using a query like this:  "\_GetWatchlist("Reporting") | where Schedule == "Daily"".
+It then iterates through the returned values to run the reports and send the emails out.

+Watchlist Structure
+The watchlist has a set structure that you have to follow.
+I've included a sample in this repo.
+Title:  The name of the report.
+This is used in the subject line of the email, the body of the email, and as the filename for the .CSV attachment
+Schedule: The schedule to run the report.
+Acceptable values: Daily, Weekly, Monthly (please note it is cAsE sEnSiTiVe)
+QueryBody:  The query you want to run to generate the report.
+PLEASE NOTE:  You have to flatten the query in to one line by removing carriage returns / line feeds.
+For example:      SigninLogs | where TimeGenerated >= ago(24h) | where UserPrincipalName == blah@blah.com.
+Because of this you cannot use inline comments (//my comment).
+Recipients:  A semicolon separated list of email recipients.
+PLEASE NOTE:  If you are using unauthenticated email via O365, these must ALL be in your domain.
+Unauthenticated email via O365 cannot be sent to external recipients.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FFlyingBlueMonkey%2FAzure-Sentinel%2Fmaster%2FPlaybooks%2FExport-Report-CSV%2Fazuredeploy.json)